ExpediaGroup/graphql-component/README.md

 - `imports` - this component's imported components.
 - `mocks` - custom mocks for this component.
 - `directives` - this component's directives.
+- `dataSource` - this component's data source, if any.

 # General usage